 Matthew says that two demon-possessed men approached Jesus, whereas Mark and Luke mention only one demon-possessed man.
 On page 78 of his book entitled Inerrancy, Norman Geisler, Ph.D., declares, “Eyewitness accounts of the same episode often vary in what they summarize or generalize and in what they give in detail.”
 The account of the demon-possessed man (or men) is such a case.
 Geisler and several other writers believe that there were two demonics, but that Mark and Luke mention only one, possibly because one of them was more noticeable or outspoken.

 Atkinson offers a different explanation.
-On pages 119-120 of his book, he states,
+On pages 119-120 of his aforementioned book, he states,

-In an attempt to reconcile the discrepancies in these biblical accounts, several plausible explanations are offered by various writers.
-With regard to the number of blind men, Gleason L Archer, on page 325 of his book entitled Encyclopedia of Bible Difficulties, states his believe that Mark and Luke focused on the more articulate of the two blind men, and therefore mentioned only one.
+In an attempt to reconcile the discrepancies in these biblical accounts, several plausible explanations are offered by various Bible scholars.
+With regard to the number of blind men, Gleason L Archer, on page 325 of his book entitled Encyclopedia of Bible Difficulties, states his believe that Mark and Luke focused on the more articulate of the two blind men, and, therefore, mentioned only one.

 Also, with regard to the number of blind men, Geisler and Thomas Howe, M.A., on page 352 of their book entitled When Critics Ask, make the following comments:

 [T]he fact that Mark mentions the name of one blind man, Bartimaeus, and his father . . . indicates that Mark is centering on the one that was personally known to him.
 If two men were to receive a medal of honor from the president of the United States and one was your friend, it is understandable that when you relate the story you might only speak of the one whom you knew receiving the medal.